 - Staphylococcus aureus (Staph)

 Staph and strep bacteria are commonly found on the skin and mucous membranes of the mouth and nose in healthy people.
-The infection occurs when there is a break in the skin that allows the bacteria to enter.
-Other causes may include human or animal bites, or injuries that occur in water.
+The infection happens when there is a break in the skin that allows the bacteria to enter.
+Other causes may include human or animal bites, or injuries that happen in water.

 What are the symptoms of cellulitis?

 Each person may experience symptoms differently.
 Common symptoms include:

 - Redness of the skin